What is the Day of the Dead?

 The Day of the Dead stands in contrast to the gospel of the truth found in Scripture.
 As such, it should be avoided as it is yet another manifestation of the lies of Satan who “prowls around like a roaring lion looking for someone to devour” (1 Peter 5:8).

-Recommended Resources: Bible Answers For Almost All Your Questions by Elmer Towns and Logos Bible Software.
+Recommended Resource: Bible Answers For Almost All Your Questions by Elmer Towns

 What is Wicca?
 Is Wicca witchcraft?